enyojs/enyo-docs/developer-guide/key-concepts/controls.md

 Enyo controls can handle common DOM events.
 In a component configuration block, specify the handler for a DOM event just as you would for any other Enyo event--with a named delegate.
-The `TrafficLight` kind does this for its circle controls by setting `ontap: "circleTap"`.
+The `TrafficLight` kind does this for its circle controls by setting `ontap: 'circleTap'`.
 Since `TrafficLight` owns its circles, it will process their events; thus, `circleTap` should be the name of a handler method inside `TrafficLight`.